edwbaker/edwbaker.github.io/_posts/2025/2025-09-11-plants-people-planet.md

 ---
 layout: post
 title:  "Catalysts for change: Museum gardens in a planetary emergency"
+description: "First paper on the new NHM gardens published in Plants, People, Planet."
 tags: [ "NHM Urban Research Station", "publications"]
 ---